louderont/sbd/README.md

 The obtained datasets are very imbalanced: the class of tokens not corresponding to a sentence end reprensents > 90% of tokens, which is consistent.
-It has therefore been considered to undersample the majority class corresponding to non ending tokens by only considering tokens that contains a full stop (., ?, !) but it degraded the chosen metric on the test set.
+It has therefore been considered to undersample the majority class corresponding to non ending tokens by only considering tokens that contain a full stop (., ?, !) but it degraded the chosen metric on the test set.

 ### Metric

 The considered problem is a binary supervised classification with an imbalanced repartition between the classes.
 Class 1(True) represents the end sentence tokens.

 As a dummy model would have an accuracy >90% in this imbalanced context, hence the relevant metrics are the precision (part of elements predicted True that are correctly True) and the recall (part of real True elements that are detected by the model) for the minority class (class 1).

-Therefore, the chosen metric for the model performance evaluation is the **F1 score** for the minority class (class 1) that equivalently takes into account precision and recall (F1 score = 2(precision*recall)/).
+Therefore, the chosen metric for the model performance evaluation is the **F1 score** for the minority class (class 1) that equivalently takes into account precision and recall (F1 score = 2(precision*recall)/(precision+recall)).
 One could also choose to favor the recall or the precision score depending on the problem constraints.

 The baseline results for the Class 1 on the different sets are: